GfSE/SAF-Specification/stakeholders.md

 The SAF Developer is a group or an individual developing SAF or extending SAF.

 ## Concern
-* How does a viewpoint of the framework the processes and best practises of the INCOSE SE Handbook?
+* How does a viewpoint of the framework support the processes and best practises of the INCOSE SE Handbook or other system engineering standards?

   ***Rationale:  I need to cover the processes and best practises by a suitable set of viewpoints.***
 * How is a viewpoint implemented (which stereotypes /model elements are used)?